-Lift the windrower with a forklift to take most of the weight off casters.
+1. Lift windrower with forklift to take most of the weight off casters.

-Figure 3.20: Supporting Windrower
+Figure 3.21: Supporting Windrower

-2. Remove four bolts and washers (A), shock support brackets (B), and slow moving vehicle (SMV) sign support bracket (C) from the walking beam.
-Retain hardware and support brackets (B) and (C) for installation.
+- Remove four bolts and washers (A), shock support brackets (B), and slow moving vehicle (SMV) sign support bracket (C) from walking beam. - 3.
+Retain hardware and support brackets (B) and (C) for installation later.

-One SMV support bracket (C) is preinstalled on shock support brackets (B) at the left cab-forward walking beam.
+There is one SMV support bracket (C) preinstalled on shock support brackets (B) at the left cab-forward walking beam.